 Have a difference between body and brain growth; may be more mature physically than cognitively or emotionally

 In middle school, language skills typically develop much more quickly than they did the past few years.
-You might notice that your child can better understand what people communicate—
+You might notice that your child can better understand what people communicate—with or without words.

 In middle school, kids often: